UMCUGenetics/ONCODE_MC/data_wrangling/README.md

 ## Masterclass main points

 - Normalization (Marc)
+  - Polish and comment on other methods
 - Scaling
-- Bad samples (Marc)
+- Bad samples (Done)
 - Data integration
 - Feature selection
-- Batch correction
+- Batch correction (Done)
-- Missing values (Marc)
+- Missing values (Done)

 ## TODO

-- Finish the notebook.
-- Consider other main points.
-- Consider adding more noise to the data.
-- Consider summarizing the probesets into genes to reduce the data.
 - Keywords for Jeroen to introduce in his lecture.
 - Perhaps some introductory slides.
+- Prepare the second dataset to be predicted.
+- Prepare the functions for the SVM blackbox.